act65/act65.github.io/_drafts/inbetween-posts/alien-treaty/2024-12-01-alien-treaty-_notes.md

 Unauthorized individuals/corporations begin secret dealings with aliens Exchange of basic technologies for resources
-Growing divide between pro-alien and cautious factions First hints of cultural misunderstandings
+Growing divide between pro-alien and cautious factions First hints of cultural differences

 Chapter 3: "The Great Debate"

-Global discussion about whether to formally engage with aliens Different nations take different stances Religious/cultural/economic implications debated (amongst humans) First major misunderstandings about alien concepts of "governance"
+Global discussion about whether to formally engage with aliens Different nations take different stances Religious/cultural/economic implications debated (amongst humans)

 Chapter 4: "The Ambassador"

-Alien ambassador's world tour
-Negotiation of the treaty with various countries (unease on both sides) Impressive demonstrations of alien technology
+First major misunderstandings about alien concepts (though at the time they didn't realize it) Alien ambassador's world tour, earnetly trying to understand humans and explain how the federation works Negotiation of the treaty with various countries (unease on both sides)
-Promises of protection from cosmic threats

 Chapter 5: "The Signing"

-Treaty ceremony
-"We are now one people" becomes the catchphrase
+Treaty ceremony "We are now one people"
 Some nations refuse to sign

 Chapter 6: "Early Days"